dlgeorge/dlgeorge.github.io/_pages/software.md

 #### GeoClaw

 GeoClaw is open-source software for simulating shallow earth-surface flows involving water-wave propagation and inundation (*e.g.*, tsunamis, storm surges and general overland flooding problems).
-GeoClaw is a subpackage included with the latest versions of Clawpack.
-Specific information related to GeoClaw is available at the site ([geoclaw.org](http://www.geoclaw.org)).
+GeoClaw is a subpackage available for the latest versions (v5) of Clawpack, with source-code repositories hosted with Clawpack at [github.com/clawpack](https://github.com/clawpack).
+Information related to GeoClaw is available at [geoclaw.org](http://www.geoclaw.org) and [clawpack.org](http://www.clawpack.org).

-The GeoClaw source code is included with the latest versions of Clawpack (v5).

 #### D-Claw